End Gender-Based Violence

 Open Doors provides support and training to women’s VAW shelters and transition houses on trauma-informed responses to mental health and substance use concerns.

 The Is Our Relationship Healthy? brochure is a resource produced in consultation with girls and young women across the country, with content and language are reflective of how youth are seeing and experiencing dating and relationships today.

-Prostitution, Sex Work and Women’s Safety Policy commits to meeting women where they are in their lives without judgment, and ensuring that all women – including sex workers and prostitutes – have full protection of the law and justice systems.
+Prostitution, Sex Work, and Women’s Safety Policy commits to meeting women where they are in their lives without judgment and ensuring that all women – including sex workers and prostitutes – have the full protection of the law and justice systems.

 - Gender-Based Violence has only gotten worse during the pandemic.
 Women, girls, Two-Spirit and gender-diverse people in Canada can’t wait another 6 days- let alone for the right political opportunity

 - We need comprehensive action and all hands on deck to address, prevent, and eliminate Gender-Based Violence for good.

 - YWCAs across the country are an integral part of responding to survivors’ needs and the Violence that women and gender-diverse people face every day.